MTSU

 Other media outlets

-The University will also send announcements for closings or delays to other area media such as The Daily News Journal and Murfreesboro Post, among others.
+The University will also send announcements for closings or delays to other area media such as The Daily News Journal, Murfreesboro Post and Murfreesboro.com, among others.

 Weather and class attendance

-Student class attendance during inclement weather is mentioned in MTSU’s current “Blue Raider Planner and Handbook.”
-It explains on page 26 that students shall not be penalized for absences … in situations where the university’s policy on inclement weather is applicable.”
+Student class attendance during inclement weather is mentioned in MTSU’s Class Attendance policy.
+It explains that the course instructor has the sole prerogative to excuse or refuse to excuse student absences, except that students shall not be penalized for absences related to their participation in university-sanctioned activities or when the university’s policy on inclement weather is applicable.
+(See Inclement Weather policy above.)

 new ACE Learning Center logo web